Fertility Answers - Helping Build Families

 An integral part of a fertility evaluation is a transvaginal ultrasound examination

 For pregnancy to occur, a woman needs to have healthy ovaries and open fallopian tubes.
 She also needs to have a uterus (womb) where an embryo can implant and grow into a healthy baby.
-As a result, our Louisiana fertility doctors typically order a fertility ultrasound examination as part of a fertility evaluation.
+You may have had an ultrasound before at your OB/Gyn office.
+While those ultrasounds are useful, your OB/Gyn may not look at the reproductive organs in the same way that we do.
+Therefore, your Fertility Answers physician will want to do an ultrasound even if you’ve had one done elsewhere.
+Our Louisiana fertility doctors usually perform a fertility ultrasound examination as part of a new patient visit.

 How does a fertility ultrasound examination work?